 All applications for Land Use Bylaw amendments and subdivision shall conform to the general intent of the North of I IA MASP and the applicable area structure plan.
 The intent of the North of I IA MASP and the Municipal Development Plan is to limit fragmentation of land by discouraging subdivision until urban style development can occur at urban densities.
-Consideration may be given to a limited range of uses, potentially for a specific timeframe prior to the adoption of an area structure plan, provided they would not diminish the ability for urban style development in the long term.
+Consideration may be given to subdivision applications or (Bylaw 3554/A-2021) a limited range of uses, potentially for a specific timeframe prior to the adoption of an area structure plan, provided they would not diminish the ability for urban style development in the long term.
 On-site water and sanitary servicing could be considered for these developments.
 These types of developments may be considered without an adopted statutory neighbourhood plan being in place.
+Criteria to evaluate such subdivision applications includes (Bylaw 3554/A-2021):